-I hatched a batch of chick today and one had wry neck, also called toricollis, stargazing, twisted neck, etc. There are a number of factors that can result in this condition but mainly two in day olds.
+I hatched a batch of chicks today and one had wry neck, also called toricollis, stargazing, twisted neck, etc. There are a number of factors that can result in this condition, but mainly two in day olds.
 One is a genetic abnormality and the other is a vitamin/mineral deficiency.
-I have found that if the condition is caused by a vitamin deficiency it can sometimes be corrected almost immediately by giving oral vitamins, minerals and electrolytes.
+I have found that, if the condition is caused by a vitamin deficiency, it can sometimes be corrected almost immediately by giving oral vitamins, minerals and electrolytes.
 The recommended electrolyte replacement is Pediatlye or a product called AviaCharge.
 I have used Pedialyte for weak chicks with good results so I keep it on hand at all times.
 The easiest way to keep it and not waste an entire container is to buy the freezer pops.
-I store them in my pantry and pull one out whenever needed.
+I store them in my pantry and pull one out when needed.
 The chicks seem to like the flavor and drink it easier.

 For vitamin supplementation use a good baby vitamin without iron.
 PolyViSol is good but I could only find the store brand and it works just fine.
 The key is making sure it does not contain iron.

 Vitamin E is given along with Selenium to help with the absorption.

 You may want to research online before treating.
 I found a lot of differing opinions but here is the dosage I used:

 - 2 TBS Pedialyte

 - 100 units Vitamin E (squirt out half a capsule)